Authorities: Student kills 3, wounds 8 at Michigan school

 Bryant said he texted several younger cousins in the morning and they said they didn’t want to go to school, and he got a bad feeling.
 He asked his mom if he could do his assignments online.

-Bryant said he had heard vague threats “for a long time now” about plans for a shooting at the school.
+Bryant said he had heard vague threats “for a long time now” about plans for a shooting.

 “You’re not supposed to play about that,” he said of the threats.
 “This is real life.”